-A passion for ghost stories seems like an unusual taste for a six year old, but at this early age Joan Aiken was absolutely relishing them:
+A passion for ghost stories seems like an unusual taste for a six year old, but at this early age Joan Aiken had discovered and was absolutely relishing them:

 of that age seem to be infinitely tough and infinitely masochistic